Jesus is flogged and mocked by the soldiers, then is too weak to carry the cross to his execution Mk. 14.15-21

 But what if we slow down for a closer look?
 What if we focus on Jesus not only as our substitute hanging on the cross but our example carrying it?
 When Jesus pays for our sin, he is the giver and we are the receivers, but when he shows us how to carry our cross, he and we are in this together.

-If we are going to go through our suffering for our mission in a manner worthy of his followers, we need to pay much closer attention to him as he carried the cross.
+If we are going to suffer for his campaign honorably, we need to pay much closer attention to him as he carried the cross.
 And in fact, as we see in the story below, he had been beaten too badly to be able to carry it very far.
 The soldiers forced a bystander to carry it for him.

 Here is the story of Jesus as an honorable finisher.